Alan I W Frank House

 The Alan I W Frank House is a private residence in Pittsburgh, Pennsylvania, designed by Bauhaus founder Walter Gropius and partner Marcel Breuer, two of the pioneering masters of 20th-century architecture and design.
 This spacious, multi-level residence, its furnishings and landscaping were all created by Gropius and Breuer as a 'Total Work of Art.'
-In size and completeness, it is unrivaled.
-It was their most important residential commission, and it is virtually the same today as when it was built in 1939–40, original and authentic.
+It was their most important residential commission, and it is virtually the same today as when it was built in 1939–40.

-The House
+House

 With four levels of living space and an indoor swimming pool, the main building encloses 12,000 square feet, complete with curved glass facade, nine bedrooms and 13 bathrooms.
 Including the five terraces that are part of the house and the rooftop dance floor, the floor plan totals 17,000 square feet.
 The stonework of the exterior walls and the dramatic entry of this innovative house suggest a detailed and richly textured building.
 Inside, graceful curves prevail throughout with paneled walls of warm pearwood, English sycamore, and redwood, or of travertine or stone.